 BIO: Dean Brogan was born in Morphett Vale (SA) and began playing basketball as a junior with the Norwood basketball program.
 Brogan received a scholarship to attend the Australian Institute of Sport (Canberra) in 1996.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (1996, 1997).

 FAMILY: Brogan is the younger brother of former Australian Opals basketball player Michelle Brogan.